Refusing OWI Testing

 Call Davis Law Group Today

 At Davis Law Group, we have extensive experience assisting our clients at the implied consent hearing.
 Not only may you be able to successfully retain your driver’s license, this hearing is a good opportunity to get the arresting officer’s statements on the record, which can be useful if your case goes to trial.
-If you’ve been charged with OWI or if your license has been suspended after your refusal to take a chemical test, call Davis Law Group today at (313) 818-3238 for a free and confidential consultation of your case.
+If you’ve been charged with OWI or if your license has been suspended after your refusal to take a chemical test, call Davis Law Group today at (313) 818-3238 for a free and confidential consultation of your case with a Michigan criminal attorney.